GentlePuppet/Gentles_Tampermonkey_Userscripts/Youtube Better CSS Tweaks/README.md

 ## [Install Userscript: Simple Ad Skipper](https://github.com/GentlePuppet/Gentles_Tampermonkey_Userscripts/raw/main/Youtube%20Better%20CSS%20Tweaks/Friendly%20Ad%20Block.user.js)
 * This script waits for an ad to start playing then it skips to the last 0.1 seconds of the ad and then clicks the skip button if it exists.
-* This script doesn't intecept or block ads so it isn't detected since the ads still technically play.
 * Also hides various static ads and banners.
+  - This script doesn't intecept or block ads so it isn't detected since the ads still technically play.
+  - It does work on chrome, but I do not guarantee that it works on other platforms.

 <br><br>